Comprehensive Behavioral Intervention for Tics

 • Why would an occupational therapist provide CBIT?

 As an occupational therapist, I am able to help clients not only identify their tics, urges, and competing responses.
-I am also able to help clients determine how their tics are interfering with daily activities, environments, and engagement in meaningful activities.

-Additionally, Occupational Therapists are skilled in helping clients with sensory processing problems, executive functioning challenges, attention, and learning skills.
 These challenges often occur right along side Tourette Syndrome and Tic Disorders.
 Therefore, working with an occupational therapist for CBIT allows for a more comprehensive approach to intervention.

 • Evaluation: Once your phone intake is completed, you will receive our CBIT intake packet through our patient portal.
 Once completed, our office will contact you to schedule an occupational therapy evaluation.

-You should plan 90 to 120 minutes for your occupational therapy evaluation, for both in person or virtual evaluations.
 Your occupational therapist will review medical and developmental history, daily routines and activities, your values, beliefs and community engagement, work and career information (for adults), school and education information, and much more.

 For children receiving CBIT services, parents and child are required to attend the evaluation session.